Restore headlights the right way.

 This kit involves correct methods to achieve perfect headlight restorations that will last.
 The damaged poly-carbonate plastic lenses are never TRULY repaired until you sand down past the defective layer.
 Starting with 320 grit guarantees complete removal of the damaged poly-carbonate layer.
 Other methods might work temporally but by following the steps listed below, you can be confident about achieving maximum results that will last.
-The key selling factors of this kit are the sanding methods and protecting with C1 Crystal Lacquer.
-The C1 provides a hard finish on the lenses that is superior to any wax or sealant.
+The key selling factors of this kit are the sanding methods and protecting with Beadlock PRO.
+The Beadlock provides a hard finish on the lenses that is superior to any wax or sealant.

 - Rupes LHR75E dual action polisher (included with corresponding option)

 - 3M 320 grit sand paper - 50 pieces

 - 3M 500 grit sand paper - 50 pieces

 - 3M 800 grit sand paper - 50 pieces

 - 3M 1000 grit sand paper - 15 pieces